 The human body is a complicated thing, but now you can learn how it works in-depth.
 The beautiful, full-color illustrations in The Human Body Atlas are accompanied by informative text explaining the major body systems.

-This concise, illuminating guide takes us on a comprehensive tour of our bodies, explaining how they work and why they work that way, from the basic unit of the cell, through the tissues and organs that make up the body's systems, to how these systems work together to form a complete human being.
+The Human Body in Minutes is a concise, illuminating guide takes us on a comprehensive tour of our bodies, explaining how and why they work, from the basic unit of the cell, through the tissues and organs that make up the body's systems, to how these systems work together to form a complete human being.

 McMinn's Concise Human Anatomy's clear, jargon-free text is supported by high-quality photographs of cadaver dissections and surface anatomy, radiological images captured using the latest technologies, and explanatory line diagrams, all redrawn for this edition.

-Starting with some basic study survival skills, this book helps you identify and understand common structures and functions of the body using tools such as anatomical maps, functional diagrams, summary tables, analogies, and other learning aids.
+Starting with some basic study skills, Survival Guide for Anatomy and Physiology helps you identify and understand common structures and functions of the body using tools such as anatomical maps, functional diagrams, summary tables, etc.

 Medical Terminology Doodles by Dr. Karen Sladyk is a unique book based on evidence that suggests that a multi-sensory approach that includes doodling can promote better knowledge retention than traditional methods in learning medical terminology.

-The TCC Libraries share their collection, so you can have any eligible book sent to your home campus for free.
+The TCC Libraries share their collections, and you can have any eligible book sent to your home campus for free.